Edinburgh and Glasgow Railway: Cowlairs incline

 The boilers were replaced in 1862 – 1863 by seven Cornish boilers.
 The cable haulage continued in operation until 31 January 1908, when banking engines took over.
 The stationary engines at Cowlairs were scrapped the following year.

-An accident took place in 1869 and the Inspecting Officer's report gives a flavour of the operations on the incline:
+An accident took place in 1869 and the Inspecting Officer's report gives insight to the operations on the incline:

 Trains are worked up the incline between Queen's Street station and Cowlairs by attaching them to an endless wire rope, which is worked by a stationary engine at the top of the incline, and trains are piloted down the incline from Cowlairs to Queen's Street station, by attaching heavy breaks with a breaksman in each break in front of the trains.
 Sometimes the engines remain attached to the tail of the trains in descending the incline, and sometimes the trains proceed without an engine.
 This depends on whether the engine is required at Queen's Street or not, but in every case the breaksmen, who travel on the incline breaks in front of the train, are placed in charge of the train.

 On the 25th of last November, 13 empty waggons were required at Queen's street station, and a message to that effect was telegraphed to Cowlairs, where there is a large depot.
 A train of 13 empty waggons, with two incline breaks and two breaksmen in front, and an engine and tender behind the waggons, was formed at the top of the incline at the west end of Cowlairs station on the day in question, and it was despatched by signal at 5.6 pm to Queen's Street.
 "Line Clear" had been received from Queen's Street telegraph hut, and the telegraph clerk at Cowlairs, after telegraphing to Queen's Street that the train of empties had left, telegraphed "engine behind".